 Day 2.
 Petite and Grande Anse d’Arlet – Fort-de-France

 Head to Fort-de-France, where we can buy groceries and visit the capital that is also the largest city in the French Antilles.
-Beautiful and historical buildings are spread through the town: St. Louis Cathedral, Schoelcher Library, the Fort Saint Louis, and Palais de la Justice, and the Balata Gardens However, the most appealing attractions are its constructions of cheerful Caribbean tones concentrated around the hill.
+Beautiful and historical buildings are spread through the town: St. Louis Cathedral, Schoelcher Library, the Fort Saint Louis, and Palais de la Justice, and the Balata Gardens.
+However, the most appealing attractions are its constructions of cheerful Caribbean tones concentrated around the hill.
 Rue de la République is plenty of XIX and XX buildings, and it is the main street of the city.
-Here there is also a handicraft market where you can buy local souvenirs.
+There is also a handicraft market where you can buy some pretty local souvenirs.

 Day 3.
 Fort-de-France – St. Pierre